Anatomy of a (p5.js) Sketch

 these information which colors to use.
 These values will be valid also in

-.
-This allows us to draw a line
+90. This allows us to draw a line from the previous

 -